The missing word

 When we look at the level of working practices instead of best practices, it turns out that those of the left column are about predictable situations, and those of the right column are about difficult-to-predict situations.
-“Predictability” is the word which was published in 2011 in Management 3.0 as an addition to popular models for dealing with complexity.
-This was nicely in line with the changeable root cause of crippling bureaucracy and overwhelming complexity:
+“Predictability” is the missing word.
+It was published in 2011 in Management 3.0 by Jurgen Apello as an addition to popular models for dealing with complexity.
+It turned out, this was nicely in line with the changeable root cause of crippling bureaucracy and overwhelming complexity:

 Continuously applying working practices for predictable situations (left column) to difficult-to-predict situations.